-Board of Directors composition(3)
+Board of Directors composition

 - Control and management of the bank is shared by the AGM, Board of Directors and Board committees: Audit and control; Executive; Appointments; Remuneration; Risks.
-The majority shareholder is not overrepresented in the board. - ► CABK's relationship with other Group entities is immaterial, performed on an arm's length basis and governed by the Internal Relations Protocol - (1) The book of registered shares has an excess of approximately 67M shares which are allocated to the institutional category - (2) Percentage calculated on the institutional free float identified at the Shareholder identification elaborated by CMi2i - (3) Excluding 1 vacancy - (4) One executive director is appointed by "la Caixa" Banking Foundation and, as such, is both executive and proprietary - (5) Including 1 director from Banking Foundation of Caja Navarra, Banking Foundation of Cajasol, Banking Foundation of Caja Canarias and Banking Foundation of Caja de Burgos and 1 director from Mutua Madrileña.
-The total number of proprietary directors including the executive director appointed by "la Caixa" Banking Foundation is 8 - (6) On the 22nd of June 2017, the Board of Directors appointed its Lead Independent Director
+The majority shareholder is not overrepresented in the board. - CABK's relationship with other Group entities is immaterial, performed on an arm's length basis and governed by the Internal Relations Protocol - (1) The book of registered shares has an excess of approximately 67M shares which are allocated to the institutional category - (2) Percentage calculated on the institutional free float identified at the Shareholder identification elaborated by CMi2i - (3) One executive director is appointed by "la Caixa" Banking Foundation and, as such, is both executive and proprietary - (4) Including 1 director from Banking Foundation of Caja Navarra, Banking Foundation of Cajasol, Banking Foundation of Caja Canarias and Banking Foundation of Caja de Burgos and 1 director from Mutua Madrileña.
+The total number of proprietary directors including the executive director appointed by "la Caixa" Banking Foundation is 8 - (5) On the 22nd of June 2017, the Board of Directors appointed its Lead Independent Director.
+On 22nd of September 2017, the Board of Directors appointed an independent Director through co-optation until the next General Meeting